 Track by track analysis:

 Kicking off in a traditional way, “Party Night” almost tricks us into thinking that we might be in for a traditional ride with this track.
 But the presence of the shamisen and that enka instrumental is only the tip of the ice in this track.
-Quickly this track goes towards a mix of jazz, latin, enka and disco with Ono on the helm rapping the verses.
-While it might sound like a weird track on a first listen – it truly is, be ready for it -, interestingly enough this “overcrowded mess of a dance-pop track” that features more music genres on it than any normal 10 track album or 4 track single, has some entertainment value.
-The chorus will certainly grab your attention – and it might be the best part in the whole track, besides the interesting jazz bridge.
+Quickly this track goes towards a mix of jazz, Latin, enka, and disco with Ono on the helm rapping the verses.
+While it might sound like a weird track on a first listen – it truly is, be ready for it -, interestingly enough this “overcrowded mess of a dance-pop track” features more music genres on it than any normal 10-track album or 4-track single, and has some entertainment value.
+The chorus will certainly grab your attention – and it might be the best part of the whole track, besides the interesting jazz bridge.

-On the vocal side of this track it’s the first time we’ve listened to Ono‘s rapping skills – those are not something over-the-top fantastic – but in the end fared well in this track.
-What might get on your nerves is those high pitched background vocals in the chorus.
+On the vocal side of this track, it’s the first time we’ve listened to Ono‘s rapping skills – those are not something over-the-top fantastic – but in the end, fared well in this track.
+What might get on your nerves is those high-pitched background vocals in the chorus.
 Besides that the vocal track is ok.
 But the instrumental almost kills everything.
-Usually with so many music genres available I’d say “Pick your poison“, but on this case the poison is already mixed so get ready for everything and anything on the same track – sounds messy, right?
+Usually with so many music genres available I’d say “Pick your poison“, but in this case, the poison is already mixed so get ready for everything and anything on the same track – sounds messy, right?
 3.5/5

-A taste of the 50’s comes with this track.
-After “Party Night” it sounds like a breath of fresh air but it still doesn’t compensate from the damage taken while listening to it.
-With a textbook classic 50’s rock instrumental focused in simple drums, funny guitar riffs, a playful piano and a fast bass, あの娘とツイスト ups the quality in this single, if only for a little bit.
+A taste of the ’50s comes with this track.
+After “Party Night” it sounds like a breath of fresh air but it still doesn’t compensate for the damage taken while listening to it.
+With a textbook classic 50’s rock instrumental focused in simple drums, funky guitar riffs, a playful piano, and fast bass, あの娘とツイスト ups the quality in this single, if only for a little bit.
 It’s an upbeat track with a considerably up-tempo instrumental that will entertain you from the very first riffs.
-The vocal performance is steady, fun, energetic and entertaining which is a big plus.
+The vocal performance is steady, fun, energetic, and entertaining which is a big plus.
 4/5

 BLACK or WHITE is a mix of OLDCODEX, Kensho Ono, Takuma Terashima‘s rock sound.
-With powerful drums, aggressive guitar riffs and a rich bassline, we’re in for a good time with this track.
-With an envelopping fast-paced and complete instrumental Ono is left with the easiest job – putting his low toned vocals to good use – and the result is magnificent.
+With powerful drums, aggressive guitar riffs, and a rich bassline, we’re in for a good time with this track.
+With an enveloping fast-paced and complete instrumental Ono is left with the easiest job – putting his low-toned vocals to good use – and the result is magnificent.
 The vocals add an extra edge to the already “edgy” instrumental track, even with a special treat for his fans with that trademark KISHOW scream in the end of the track.
-His singing like a rockstar plus the instrumental seem to have enchanted us, in what is the best track in this mini-album and the best surprise available on it.
+His singing like a rockstar plus the instrumental seems to have enchanted us, in what is the best track in this mini-album and the best surprise available on it.
 5/5

-And to finish this unusual trip through Yuki Ono‘s debut mini-album we get something right from the memory lane.
-Soul and jazz blend in this track to deliver this slow paced jam with lots of spots where Ono‘s rough vocals shine.
-Laidback, classy and most of all, entertaining without being overwhelming, カーテンコールのその後で turns out to be a good finisher for this mini-album.
+And to finish this unusual trip through Yuki Ono‘s debut mini-album we get something right from memory lane.
+Soul and jazz blend in this track to deliver this slow-paced jam with lots of spots where Ono‘s rough vocals shine.
+Laidback, classy, and most of all, entertaining without being overwhelming, カーテンコールのその後で turns out to be a good finisher for this mini-album.
 4.5/5

-All in all, it’s not a perfect debut but we’re looking forward for the follow up, since some of the tracks in this release made us ask and wish for more.
+All in all, it’s not a perfect debut but we’re looking forward to the follow-up since some of the tracks in this release made us ask and wish for more.